Our story

 It’s for anyone feeling shy or embarrassed in front of doctors, put off by medical jargon and warnings, or ill fitted to a story of ‘survival’, where pleasure is of secondary importance.

-It’s also for partners, lovers and admirers wanting to up their game!
+Oh, and it’s also for partners, lovers and admirers wanting to up their game – sexually, politically, creatively and supportively.

 Why is it needed?